 - Read/journal to end my evening

-- Complete darkness, especially no blue light.
-I do not keep a television in my room and use tape to cover any lights which cannot be removed (like on my air purifier).
+- Complete darkness– especially no blue light.
+I do not keep a television in my room and use tape to cover any lights which cannot be removed (like on my pesky air purifier).

 - Wash sheets with clean/green laundry detergent.
-Scents and chemicals can interfere with rest, especially for someone like myself with allergies.
+Scents and chemicals can interfere with rest, especially if you have allergies like I do.

 - Use a gentle alarm clock to wake, like this sunrise simulator

 Things I do throughout the day to help: